 We have several additional product candidates using our Biochronomer technology in early stages of development.
-For example, we plan to initiate a Phase I clinical trial of APF580 in the first half of 2008 and initiate a Phase II clinical trial in the fourth quarter of 2008 for the controlled delivery of an opiate for pain relief.
+For example, we plan to initiate a Phase I clinical trial of APF580 in 2008 for the controlled delivery of an opiate for pain relief.